Sha-Chen-Abd-Math/Hive-Five/README.md

 ◼ Basic Components: Utilization of electronic components such as resistors, essential for building the embedded system.

+## Here is the list of components imposed by the project supervisors :

+- MKR WAN 1310: Microcontroller board, LoRaWAN compatible, low power consumption, optimized for IoT projects.

+- DHT22(x2): Environmental sensor providing precise measurement of temperature and humidity, with a wide operating range.

+- DS18B20(x2): Waterproof thermal sensor, perfect for accurate measurements, featuring one-wire digital communication.

+- HX711: Analog-to-digital converter for weight sensors, providing precise amplification and low power consumption.

+- H401-C3: Force sensor with high load capacity, specially designed for weight monitoring in a hive.

+- SOL3W: High-efficiency solar panel, resilient and durable, perfectly suited for commercial needs, promoting environmental sustainability.

+We are creating an Arduino code per sensor.
+The sensor values ​​will be sent to The Things Network

 We had to create an account on The Things Network.

 The Things Network (TTN) is a global decentralized network dedicated to the Internet of Things (IoT), utilizing LoRaWAN (Long Range Wide Area Network) technology.
 This network was created with the aim of providing an **open and free infrastructure for connecting IoT devices over long distances with minimal energy consumption** .
 All of these characteristics are ideal and align with our project.